Jonathan Palmer: Personal life

+Jonathan Charles Palmer was born on 7 November 1956 in Lewisham, London, England.

 Palmer's two sons have both had successful motor racing careers.
 Jolyon Palmer, the 2014 GP2 Series champion, drove for RenaultSport F1 Team during the 2016 and 2017 seasons and is now a commentator and columnist for BBC Sport F1.
 Jonathan's younger son Will Palmer won the BRDC F4 Championship and the prestigious McLaren Autosport BRDC Award in 2015, and finished second in Renault Eurocup in 2017.

 Palmer also has two daughters: Emily, an accountant, and Alice, a professional equestrian showjumper.

-Palmer married Emma Collins in 2018, having separated from his first wife, Gill, in 2011.

 Racing record

 Career summary

 † 1st place in the Jim Clark Cup, for naturally aspirated cars.